witnet/documentation/smart-contracts/witnet-data-feeds/using-witnet-data-feeds.md

-# Using Witnet Price Feeds
+# Using Price Feeds

 ## Code examples
 ### Solidity
 #### **Reading multiples currency pairs from the router**
-To read price values from the Price Router contract (aka `WitnetPriceRouter`), use the official Price Router address, depending on the EVM chain in which you plan to deploy your contract.
+To read price values from the Price Router contract use the official **`WitnetPriceRouter`** address, depending on the EVM chain in which you plan to deploy your contract.

 {% content-ref url="contract-addresses/README.md" %} contract-addresses/README.md {% endcontent-ref %}